Enforcing An Out-of-State Judgment in California

 US Map Out of State Enforcment

-As a Commercial Collection Attorney with experience in sister-state judgments, I’ll help you understand the steps involved in enforcing a money judgment from another state within California.
+As a Commercial Collection Attorney with experience in sister-state judgments, I’ll help you understand the steps involved in enforcing an out of state judgment from another state within California.

 A Sister State Judgment, as defined under California law, is a money judgment, decree, or order from a court in any other U.S. state Sister State Judgments do not include family support orders as defined in Section 155 of the Family Code, orders for injunctions, real property determinations or equitable relief.
 This is about clean, clear money owed from a debtor to a creditor.